csiro-robotics/shc_tutorials/shc_raspi_launch_shc.md

 ssh username@ip-address
 ```

-* Here username should be the username of the Raspberry Pi (default is ubuntu) and ip-address should be the ip address of the Raspberry Pi obtained by the router or the mobile hotspot. (e.g. ssh ubuntu@192.168.1.1)
+* Here username should be the username of the Raspberry Pi (default is ubuntu) and ip-address should be the IP address of the Raspberry Pi obtained by the router or the mobile hotspot. (e.g. ssh ubuntu@192.168.1.1)

 10.4 Enter your log in details and log in to the Raspberry Pi.